-Permaculture Visions is an award winning business.
+Permaculture Visions is an award winning eco-social enterprise.
 It has won several awards from local government and FutureWorld eco-technology centre.
 Our Teaching Project is student-centred, comprehensive, accredited, respected and experienced (since 1993).
 We have participants worldwide (now serving 55 Countries).
 We only teach courses in Permaculture.
 Our main office is part of our demonstration site in Mt Kembla NSW Australia.
 Our target market is working people who can’t afford time off to do a face-to-face course or live in a remote locations or are working in the field as aid workers.
 They have a passion and vision to build a better future for everyone.
 Our students enjoy working on their own and at their own pace.
 As you can see, our course is a very

 We have a home-based office.
 This cuts transportation costs and time.
 Our workers don’t need a car and can use the bus or electric bike.
 The main disadvantage of the home office can be social isolation.
 This is overcome for us by having a pool of regular workers who live nearby and spending time outdoors where neighbours will stop and chat.
 The scarecrow is not our imaginary friend.
 We live in a busy village with lots of people around us.

 Some Environmentally Sound Features of Our Office